icellan/bap/README.md

 HB6Ye7ekxjKDkblJYL9lX3J2vhY75vl+WfVCq+wW3+y6S7XECkgYwUEVH3WEArRuDb/aVZ8ntLI/D0Yolb1dhD8=
 ```

-The address `1WffojxvgpQBmUTigoss7VUdfN45JiiRK` associated with the first instance of the identity key on-chain, is the identity control address.
+The address `1WffojxvgpQBmUTigoss7VUdfN45JiiRK` associated with the first instance of the identity key on-chain, is the identity control address (or rootAddress).
 This address should no be used anywhere, but can be used to destroy the identity, in case the latest linked key has been compromised.

 When the signing address is rotated to a new key, a new ID transaction is created, this time signed by the previous address:

 ```
 1BAPSuaPnfGnSBM3GLV9yhxUdYe4vGbdMT
 ID
-4a59332b7d81c4c68a6edcb1160f4683037a97286b97cc500b5881632e921849z
+3SyWUZXvhidNcEHbAC3HkBnKoD2Q
 1JfMQDtBKYi6z65M9uF2gxgLv7E8pPR6MA
 |
 15PciHG22SNLQJXMoSUaWVi7WSqc7hCfva